 If you’re a cookbook author, sell vegan products or offer vegan-friendly wares, consider becoming a Sponsor of the event.
 In return for posting your logo and links to your site, we ask that you help us publicize the event.
 Take a look at our impressive list of Sponsors here and then shoot me an email via the Contact form.

-VeganBloggersUnite! will act as the host site.
+VeganBloggersUnite! acts as the host site.
 Thank you, Lidia!
 (For more about VBU, please visit the VBU page on this site – you’ll find it under Resources.)
 This is the spot where readers can pick up their plates, utensils, napkins and glassware and dig into the very first delicious, cruelty-free dish at the Potluck.

 To get the nitty-gritty on how it all comes together (and what you need to do to help make it happen), please visit the How it Works page.